Diabetes Management Outpatient Diabetes Self-Management Education Program The Program Staff Class Content Benefits For More Information

 - Interactive classes in a relaxed and friendly atmosphere either individualized or in a group setting.

-The Diabetes Support Group meets the first Thursday of every other month March through November from 12:00 p.m. – 1:00 p.m.
+The Diabetes Support Group meets the first Thursday of every other month April through October from noon – 1:00 p.m.
 These meetings provide informative education on a variety of topics that affect patients with diabetes.
 Members of the support group are also excellent sources of information on managing your disease.
+The support group meets at the Pat Walker Center for Seniors, 12 E. Appleby Road in Fayetteville.

 The Program Staff